Why are there so few working administration software solutions for music publishers?

 If we did have such formats, then we would be able to exchange data among existing solutions and integrate them in ways that would be seamless for end users.
 This is one of the reasons why I released Django Music Publisher as open source.
 So companies, that would naturally provide an interface for adding and or extending publishing metadata, can do it in a simple way.
 They can just use the code or simply translate it into the programming language they use.
 Or integrate at the database level.
 Or…

 But this brings us to the first principle.
 Software should be modular and each module should do one thing well.
 Django Music Publisher’s one thing is the management of metadata required for registrations of musical works.
 I am still wondering if extending it to include registrations of recordings would not be pushing it too far.

 However, when it comes to processing royalty statements, something that I have started working on, it only has the basic processing, while most of it goes into a separate app.
 The interface may provide seamless integration, but the functionality is only loosely coupled.
-Although the registration of recordings is still on paper, it will be able to handle royalty statements on the performing side as well.
 It really comes down to defining interfaces well.